Reparenting Our Lower Chakras

 [Read: “Leaning Into the Back Side of Your Chakras.”]

 De Rosa assures us that as we begin to listen to and nurture our inner child—while consciously clearing old, fear-based energy from our lower chakras as we welcome in Divine Source energy—we will begin to reconnect to the gut instincts that reside in our physical bodies.
-Soon, the unconscious ways we cross our own inner boundaries for others will become clear to us, and our habitual patterns will begin to transform.
+Soon, the unconscious ways we cross our own inner boundaries for others will become clear to us, our habitual patterns will begin to transform, and our boundaries will be less porous.

 “Part of repairing our energetic boundaries is making a conscious choice not to abandon ourselves in our dynamics with others or the world,” she says.
 “Soon strong energetic boundaries become our new normal.
 Light radiates from inside of us, protecting and strengthening us.
 Our healthy boundaries come from this inner radiance.”